 We do not have a formal compensation recovery policy, often referred to as a "clawback" policy, which would typically provide that the officers or directors subject to the policy must reimburse the Company for any bonus or other incentive-based or equity-based compensation improperly received.
-Our Remuneration Committee intends to keep under consideration the adoption of a clawback policy.
+Our Remuneration Committee intends to adopt a formal clawback policy that complies with the specifics of the Nasdaq listing standards once Nasdaq adopts those requirements.